 Following entry onto the UK Specialist Register in Plastic Surgery in August 2013, he subsequently undertook a 1 Year Post-CCT Orthoplastic Hand Fellowship in Birmingham Hand Centre in 2013-14 and has successfully completed the European Diploma in Hand Surgery (2013) and the British Hand Diploma (2014).
 Following this he undertook a 1 Year Post-CCT Breast Reconstruction Fellowship in Vancouver, Canada which also afforded further cosmetic surgery experience.
 Being dual fellowship trained has afforded Mr Chatterjee a breadth of expertise.

 On return to the UK he was appointed in July 2015 as a Locum Consultant Burns & Plastic Surgeon at Stoke Mandeville Hospital, Buckinghamshire, prior to a substantive Consultant appointment in Royal Victoria Infirmary, Newcastle for 2 years.
-Mr Chatterjee returned to Scotland in 2017 to open a new Plastic Surgery Unit at NHS Lanarkshire where he commenced a new Breast Reconstruction service and is currently the Clinical Lead for Skin Cancer.
+Mr Chatterjee returned to Scotland in 2017 to open a new Plastic Surgery Unit at NHS Lanarkshire where he commenced a new Breast Reconstruction service and was Clinical Lead for Skin Cancer from 2017 - 2019.